A Spiced, Savory Cranberry Sauce Worth Making All Season Long

 Instructions

-- Bloom the spices and deglaze.
-Stir in allspice, nutmeg, and chipotle powder and briefly bloom the spices (30 seconds or so — you'll smell them wake up).
+3. Bloom the spices and deglaze.
+Stir in allspice, nutmeg, and chipotle powder and briefly bloom the spices (30 seconds or so—you'll smell them wake up).
 Add orange juice, water, and vinegar to deglaze, scraping up the caramelized bits.
 Add 8 ounces of the cranberries (a little more than half) and the cinnamon stick.

-- Second addition.
+5. Second addition.
 Add remaining 4 oz cranberries and simmer until they just burst, 3-4 minutes more.
-(This staged approach gives you texture — some berries releasing their pectin and melting into sauce, some still holding their shape.)

 Why It Works

-A few techniques borrowed from other traditions make this different from the standard recipe.
+A few techniques make this different from standard cranberry sauce recipes.

-Staged cranberry cooking.
-Adding berries in two batches gives you textural contrast: some fully broken down and lending their pectin (that's what makes it jelly), some still holding their shape and bursting when you bite into them.
-It's a small move that makes a real difference.
+Adding berries in two batches gives you textural contrast: some cook down completely and release their pectin to thicken the sauce, some still hold their shape and burst when you bite into them.
+It takes three extra minutes and makes a real difference.

-Vinegar.
 A tablespoon of apple cider vinegar keeps the sauce from tipping sweet.
-Cranberries are already tart, but vinegar adds a different kind of acidity — brighter, more lifted.
+Cranberries are already tart, but vinegar adds a different kind of acidity—brighter.
 It's the difference between a condiment that cuts through rich food and one that sits on top of it.

 What to Drink With It